September is an eclectic mix of boat races, art events and Japanese culture—all to be enjoyed in the fantastic city of London.

 Catford Arts Trail | Catford

 An arts trail in the south east of London,this event features over 100 artists and over 50 venues to explore.
-The event supports local artists and you’ll have the opportunity to participate as well as admire with activities, classes, ceramic workshops, group events and more—although not all are free so check in advance.
+The event supports local artists and you’ll have the opportunity to participate as well as admire with activities, classes, ceramic workshops, group events and more—though not all are free.

 Last chance events